josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🛡️_this_is_the_home_front.md

 ## 🏮 Footer

-*🛡️ This Is the Home Front* is a living node of the Polaris Protocol.
+*🛡️ This Is The Home Front* is a living node of the Polaris Protocol.
 It examines democratic defence as a form of civic stewardship: calm, proportionate, collective, and resistant to intimidation without collapsing into panic or hostility.

 The wartime and home-front imagery used throughout this node functions as cultural metaphor and historical vocabulary for resilience, not as advocacy for violence or militarisation.